johanley/julian-date/README.md

 Tools are needed to convert between calendar dates and Julian dates.

-The problem is that most tools implement these conversions using algorithms that:
+The problem is that most implementations of these conversions:
 - don't support negative Julian dates
 - read like cryptic incantations addressed to a long-forgotten god

+This little project provides an algorithm for Julian dates that:
+- doesn't restrict the date in any way
+- has a large number of unit tests
+- is not cryptic, and can be read and understood

 It's somewhat suprising that so many tools restrict the date:
 - the <a href='https://www.iausofa.org/'>SOFA 2023-10-11</a> library from the IAU (International Astronomical Union)